kathytafel/nsspain2024/chat GPT.md

 ChatGPT is a tool that can simulate aspects of human thought and creativity based on patterns learned from data.
 However, it does not possess consciousness, self-reflection, personal values, or ethical understanding.
 Therefore, while ChatGPT can assist and augment human activities in various ways, it cannot replace the unique qualities and capacities of human self-awareness and experience.
 The "you" in the exhortation to "Know thyself" refers to a conscious, self-reflective being capable of personal insight, ethical judgment, and creative exploration, which are beyond the capabilities of current AI models.

 ## KT:
-Thank you for coming to my TED talk.
+Thank you for coming to my ~~TED~~ NSSpain talk.

 ## ChatGPT:

 You’re very welcome!
-I’m glad to have been part of your TED talk.
+I’m glad to have been part of your ~~TED~~ NSSpain talk.
 If you have more questions or need further insights, whether it’s for another talk or just a curious thought, feel free to reach out.
 Best of luck with all your intellectual explorations and creative endeavors!